 Finishing

 To summarize, Delta 8 does appear on a drug test.
 This is because it is a cannabinoid very similar to Delta 9 THC.
 However, most states allow D8 THC, so it may not be an issue.
 You can choose from a wide range of Delta 8 products.
-The main issue is finding the right one.
+The main problem is finding the right one.
 This may necessitate trying several products.
 Remember to start with a low dose and monitor your reaction.
-Remember that each product has its own working time, so be patient as it may take up to an hour to see results.
+Remember that each product has its own working time, so be patient, as it may take up to an hour to see results.